Skip To Top Navigation Skip To Content Skip To Section Navigation Skip To Footer

 By: Dr. Susie Hansley, PhD | Keynote Speaker, Master Certified Coach & Stress Resilience Expert

-A few months ago, a senior manager at a well-known enterprise tech company reached out to me.
-She was asked to speak on imposter syndrome and wanted to talk through her perspective before she got on stage.
+A few months ago, a director at a large enterprise tech company reached out to me.
+She’d been asked to speak on imposter syndrome and wanted to talk through her ideas before she got on stage.

 I asked, “When have you experienced imposter syndrome?"

-I asked her, "How long did it take for you to finally feel competent and like you belonged in each of those two roles?"
+Finally, I asked, "How long did it take for you to feel competent and like you belonged in each of those two roles?"

 Her answer?
 "Two years apiece."